 The Cerrado biome, covering over 20 percent of Brazil’s terrain, is a savannah region with high biodiversity and an important function for the water systems in Brazil.
 The region has experienced significant soy expansion during the last two decades.
 Soy expansion has been most prevalent in Matopiba, consisting of the states of Maranhão, Tocantins, Piauí and Bahia.
 This paper analyses the impacts of the soy sector on deforestation and water availability, and how water issues in turn can impact soy production.
 It investigates how the water impacts within the region may translate into business risks for soy companies operating in the Cerrado.

-Download the PDF here: Cerrado Deforestation Disrupts Water Systems and Poses Business Risks for Soy Producers.
+Download the PDF of the English version here: Cerrado Deforestation Disrupts Water Systems and Poses Business Risks for Soy Producers.

 - Native Cerrado vegetation is crucial for Brazil’s water systems as it supports rainfall through evapotranspiration.
 The deep root system of native Cerrado vegetation maintains the water balance in the region and throughout Brazil.
 It feeds 8 out of the 12 different hydrological regions in the country.